John J. Allen (judge): Prelude and American Civil War

 After Abraham Lincoln's election in November 1860, Judge Allen called a mass meeting in Botetourt County on December 10, 1860.
 He presented a resolution that he had drafted extolling Virginia's contributions to the nation's founding and condemning the north for "pharisaical fanaticism" concerning slavery and urged calling a convention to consider secession.
 The meeting overwhelmingly approved his document (except for 2 unnamed dissenters), which came to be called the "Botetourt Resolutions."

 Allen's sons (and his eldest daughter's widower husband) volunteered for Confederate army service.
 While the three eldest Allen boys and their brother in law William Watts survived the conflict (and Henry Clay Allen survived the Battle of Gettysburg), the year 1862 proved disastrous for the family.
 Capt.
 John J. Allen St. lost an arm as a result of a wound sustained at the Battle of Malvern Hill, Master sergeant George Jackson Allen died in the Seven Days' Battle and Private Baldwin Allen died of typhoid fever after his artillery unit was assigned to Tennessee.

 Death and legacy

 Allen resigned from the Court in April 1865 and retired to private life at his home, Beaverdam, near Fincastle, the Botetourt County seat.
-He was buried at Lauderdale cemetery in Botetourt County after dying in 1871.
-Nearly three years later, his eldest son, James J. Allen Jr., won election as Botetourt County's delegate.
+He was buried at Lauderdale Cemetery in Botetourt County after dying in 1871.
+Nearly three years later, his eldest son, John J. Allen Jr., won election as Botetourt County's delegate.
 Though he served but a single term, his middle brother Henry Clay Allen began the first of his four terms representing the family's ancestral Shenandoah County in 1875.
 John James Allen would then follow his father's path and become a circuit judge in Botetourt County for the rest of his career, and H.C.
 Allen would become the body's speaker in 1877-1879 before becoming a judge in Shenandoah county.
+His grandson William Ross Allen also served as a state delegate.